DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 <div class="description">
 <p>The path ahead is uneven, littered with pebbles and overgrown in parts by moss and wild grass.
 To the left, the trees of the Svalich Wood stand tall and foreboding; to the right, a chill breeze sweeps in from the lake, tinged with a faint, brackish scent and the damp earthiness of old silt.
 Other than the mournful croak of a distant raven, the only sound that breaks the eerie silence is the squelching of mud beneath your feet and the quiet lapping of the waves against the shore.</p>
 <p>It's not long, however, before the air is tinged with the faint scents of fur and a familiar, metallic tang.
 Ahead, you can hear the sound of rushing water, and see a place where the dark waters of the lake flow swiftly into a river that disappears southward into the dark woods.</p>
 <p>A small, crudely built shack stands tucked away near the water's edge, its timbers worn and weathered with age.
-Not far away lies an old stone slab, resting on a cracked, mossy stone circle.</p>
+Not far away, an old stone stele stands atop a circular foundation tightly packed with moss-covered stones.</p>
 </div>

 If the players arrive between the hours of noon and dusk, Szoldar and Yevgeni can be found inside.
 Szoldar is cleaning the blood from an old rusted hunting trap, while Yevgeni is halfway finished with skinning a large dead wolf.